Crossrail Art Programme

 Publication Date: 03/11/2014

 The Crossrail Art Programme has developed since this paper was written in 2011, in particular with the establishment of the Crossrail Art Foundation with financial support from the City of London Corporation.
-A future learning legacy paper will set out the form the Art Programme now takes.

 At the heart of the Crossrail project is a commitment to support London’s position as a world-class city by delivering “a world class railway that is fit for the 21st century.”*